Let's get cracking!

 • Grant applications will be assessed at Club Grant Application Assessment Meetings.

-• After approval, it might be up to three weeks before the funds can be used for expenditure, so plan accordingly!
+• After approval, it might be up to two weeks before the funds can be used for expenditure, so plan accordingly!

-• Clubs may not receive more than $3500 in grant funding per year (excluding base funding, incentive grants and capital equipment grants)
+• Clubs may not receive more than $5000 in grant funding per year (excluding base funding and incentive grants)

 • Only registered clubs can apply for grants.